Skip to content

 const files = createBinaryFileManager(api);

-const key = await files.uploadImage('/path/to/picture.jpg');
+const mediaKey = await files.uploadImage('/path/to/picture.jpg');

-// Use `key` in subsequent PIM mutations
+// Use the returned keys in subsequent PIM mutations

 Signature verification